Quantum Kolmogorov complexity and quantum correlations in deterministic-control quantum Turing machines: Algorithmic complexity in the dcq-TM model

-\end{proof} That is, $\K_{\mathsf{T}}(\rho\:|\:x;\sigma)$ and $\K_{\mathsf{T}'}(\rho\:|\:x;\sigma)$ are identical up to a constant.
-In the light of this, we can talk about the machine independent algorithmic complexity $\K$ (without subscript) and consider complexities that are equal up to an additive constant to be equivalent.
+\begin{remark} From Property~\ref{pr:constantoverhead} we can talk about the machine independent algorithmic complexity $\K$ (without subscript) and consider complexities that are equal up to an additive constant to be equivalent. \end{remark}

 We can turn our attention now into exploring the relationship between the complexity of a quantum state and its respective classical representation.
 As the following theorem states, they turn out to be same. \begin{theorem} For every dcq-TM $\mathsf{T}$ and quantum state $\rho$ it holds that

-\end{theorem} \begin{proof} The result follows directly from the algorithms in the proof of Theorem~\ref{thm:CQequivalence}, with the constant term being the length of each algorithm's specification. \end{proof} Does this mean that information value of the state of a quantum system exactly coincides with that of the numbers in its density matrix?
+\end{theorem} \begin{proof} The result follows directly from the algorithms in the proof of Theorem~\ref{thm:CQequivalence}, with the constant term being the length of each algorithm's specification. \end{proof} An immediate implication of Theorem~\ref{thm:KCQequivalence} is that, since the components of a density matrix can have arbitrarily high complexity even for single qubit quantum systems, there is no upper bound for the complexity of an $n$-qubit quantum state.
+This is in contrast to the complexity of $n$-bit strings, which is upper bounded by $n$.\footnote{This is also a significant way in which this definition differs from Vitányi's approach, which is also based on classical descriptions, and for which the complexity of an $n$-bit pure state is upper bounded by $2n$ (see Theorem 3 from \cite{vit:01})}

+Does Theorem~\ref{thm:KCQequivalence} mean that the information value of the state of a quantum system exactly coincides with that of the numbers in its density matrix?
 The reason the two quantities in Equation~(\ref{eq:KCQequivalence}) coincide is because we are quantifying the complexity of a quantum system using a classical string (the description of the program).
 Note that having access to the description of a program that computes a given quantum state is not the same as having a copy of the quantum state itself.
 To get a little better insight about how these two types of objects differ we need to consider their use in the role of a {\em resource}.